CHILDREN TEETH/BABY TEETH:

 - The best way to brush baby teeth is to appeal to your toddler’s sense of independence (Eg.only big boys and girls get to brush their own teeth), provide some tasty toothpaste and a small, soft toothbrush and the task may be greeted with the same enthusiasm as a new toy.

 - Use a pea-size amount of toothpaste containing fluoride.
 Too much fluoride could cause permanent tooth stains.

 - He/she may only concentrate on the front, so remind him to get the teeth hiding in the back.

 - Parents should show him/her how to rinse thoroughly with water, and then carefully brush his/her

 - As young babies usually don’t get onto all the surfaces and crevices of teeth, parents should assist them in brushing until they can brush on their own

 WHEN TO TAKE YOUR TODDLER TO THE DENTIST

-Now is a good time to get your toddler used to visiting the dentist every 6 months for a checkup.
+Now is a good time to get your toddler used to visit the dentist every 6 months for a checkup.
 Do your best to make the occasion fun.
 If he is nervous, sit him on your lap in the “magic” chair so the dentist can have quick look inside his mouth.